Gond Panjiri Recipe (Gond Nariyal ki Panjiri Recipe) | Gond ki Barfi

 • Dip a wooden spoon in the syrup & lift out.
 Allow to cool for few seconds as it would be very hot, then gently touch the syrup with clean forefinger.
 Now touch you thumb with forefinger & pull them apart gently.
 The syrup should form a single thread and should not break upon pulling apart.
 The threads are reached quickly after this point so keep checking regularly.

-• Remove the syrup from flame and add in the roasted mixture.
-Quickly mix together.
+• Remove the syrup from the flame and add the fried mixture.
+Quickly mix in together.

 • Quickly spread this mixture onto the prepared baking sheet.
 Smooth out the surface by pressing using the back of spoon/ spatula or fingers (be careful if using fingers as it is very hot).